 Do you enjoy Japanese food?
 Do you think about making Japanese dishes at home but not familiar with Japanese ingredients?
 Today I want to answer some of the questions that you might have regarding Japanese food.
 I have been contributing my recipes at The Daily Meal this year and recently, I was interviewed by the editor about Japanese cuisine.
 You can read the full article here or you can continue reading on my post (2 pages today).

-For someone who is new to Japanese cuisine, what five dishes would you suggest cooking?
+For someone who is new to Japanese cuisine, what five recipes would you suggest cooking?

 Since this is for someone new to Japanese food, I picked 5 dishes that are popular and fairly easy to cook.